pcmarts/Collab-Room-Telegram-App/docs/frontend/ui-components.md

 - Use the navigate function for programmatic navigation triggered by user actions
 - Use Link component for navigation elements that are always visible (menus, navigation bars)
 - Add descriptive onClick handlers that clearly indicate the navigation purpose

+### Match Moment

+- Use when displaying match notifications to provide a celebratory experience
+- Pass the user's first name when available for personalized messaging
+- Maintain consistent icon usage with main navigation elements:
+  - Use MessageCircle for match-related actions
+  - Use LuCopy (discovery icon) for discovery-related actions
+- Ensure all animations work properly on both desktop and mobile screens